awhillas/awhillas.github.io/content/alphabetica.md

 ### Data driven syllabus

 I was thinking of taking a data driven approach to building a syllabus.
 Look at word frequencies in large corpus which I found for download on Kaggle's [English Word Frequency: ⅓ Million Most Frequent English Words on the Web](https://www.kaggle.com/datasets/rtatman/english-word-frequency?resource=download).
 So I can get the most frequent 2, 3 and 4 letter words.
 But what I really need is frequency of 2-4 letter phonemes.
 So I need a dictionary that can translate the orthography into IPA phonemes.
 Fortunately someone has compiled such a dictionary: [ipa-dict](https://github.com/open-dict-data/ipa-dict) - Monolingual wordlists with pronunciation information in IPA.
-Its

 ![Storybooks Speech and Hearing]({static}/images/african_stories.jpg) I also found a great [collection of African stories](https://global-asp.github.io/storybooks-sah/stories/en/#) for different reading levels which might come in handy with IPA versions.